martinklepsch/martinklepsch.org/content/posts/2023-08-29-better-clojurescript-node-repl-defaults.md

 There's two issues I often run into when working with ClojureScript and Node.js REPLs:

-1. uncaught errors will cause the Node.js process to exit
+1. many values are async, resulting in a `<#Promise>` return value
-2. many values are async, resulting in a `<#Promise>`
+2. uncaught errors will cause the Node.js process to exit

 The first applies to any kind of ClojureScript REPL while the second is a more Node-specific problem.
 Losing your REPL state whenever something fails is annoying.
-This behavior makes sense when you're in production but for a REPL... not ideal.
+This behavior makes sense when you run Node.js in production but for a REPL... not ideal.

 ### A Workaround